mentainha/m3o/README.md

 ## Rationale

 AWS is a fairly complex beast which makes it hard for new developers to get started.
-In the past we needed VMs and file storage, but today with the Jamstack and other modern development tools, the building blocks we're looking for are changing.
+In the past we needed VMs and file storage, but today with the Jamstack and other modern development tools like Next.js, the building blocks we're looking for are changing.
 They're mostly now third party APIs.
-M3O is looking to aggregate all those third party public APIs into a single uniform offering with a slick new dev UX.
+M3O is looking to aggregate all those third party public APIs into a single uniform offering with a slick new dev UX for the Next generation.

 ## Services